Fine regularity of L\'evy processes and linear (multi)fractional stable motion: L evy processes

 \subsection{Pointwise exponent}

 We extend in this section the multifractal spectrum \eqref{eq:spectrum_levy} to any L\'evy process.
-To begin with, we prove two technical lemmas that will be extensively used in the sequel. \begin{lemma} For any $\delta > \beta$, there exists a constant $C_\delta > 0$ such that for all $m\in\R_+$
+To begin with, we prove two technical lemmas that will be extensively used in the rest of the article. \begin{lemma} For any $\delta > \beta$, there exists a positive constant $c(\delta)$ such that for all $m\in\R_+$